 - The current study is consistent with an earlier study by the institute that measured production cost efficiencies.
 That study named Oregon, Iowa and Connecticut as the best, calling them 100% efficient and benchmarks for the other states.
 (AIER is an independent Massachusetts-based research group.
 Study published June 2011.)

 Oregon is holding—and even growing manufacturing—due to the strength of the business climate and manufacturing-related workforce.
-Oregon has the second highest share of gross state product in the nation attributed to the manufacturing—over 20%, according to a 2011 report in Business Journal.
+Oregon has the second highest share of gross state product in the nation attributed to the manufacturing.